 5 cups chopped cooked beef, 2-1/2 cups chopped suet, 7-1/2 cups chopped apples, 3 cups cider, 1/2 cup vinegar, 1 cup molasses, 5 cups sugar, 3/4 pound citron finely chopped, 2-1/2 cups whole raisins, 1-1/2 cups raisins finely chopped, salt, juice 2 lemons, juice 2 oranges, 1 tablespoon mace, 2 tablespoons each of cinnamon, clove, allspice; 2 nutmegs grated, 2 tablespoons lemon extract, 1 teaspoon almond extract, 1-1/2 cups brandy, 3 cups liquor in which beef was cooked.

 Mix ingredients in the order given, except brandy, and let simmer one and one-half hours; then add brandy and shavings from the rind of the lemons and oranges.

-I'll never forget the surprise I got while visiting an elderly English neighbor.
-Mrs. Price proudly offered me a slice of her homemade mincemeat pie still warm from the oven, and my first bite revealed that she had made it the old English way with coarsely minced beef.
-It was good, but its taste and texture were not my preference.
+I will never forget the surprise I got while visiting an elderly English neighbor.
+Mrs. Price proudly offered me a slice of her homemade mincemeat pie still warm from the oven, and my first bite revealed that she had made it the Old English way with coarsely minced beef.
+Yes, it was good, but its chewy texture was not my preference.

 Little Jack Horner sat in the corner

-Legend has it that this old nursery rhyme refers to an unusual Christmas pie recipe that was linked to an event which took place during Henry VIII's Dissolution of the Monasteries in 1539.
+Legend has it that this old nursery rhyme refers to an unusual Christmas pie recipe that was linked to an event that took place during Henry VIII's Dissolution of the Monasteries in 1539.

 Abbot Richard Whiting of Glastonbury Cathedral in Somerset attempted to pacify King Henry by giving him the title deeds to twelve manorial estates as a generous Christmas gift.